EvanHahn/wren-please/README.md

 Please
 ======

-Please is a simple assertion library for Wren.
+Please is a simple assertion library for [Wren](https://munificent.github.io/wren/).
+It works with Wren 0.0.0 as of now.

 Basic usage
 -----------